Nodes Page#

 Edit Compute Node#

-To edit a node from the Node Grid display:
+To edit a node from a node details tab:

 Make updates to the node.